Plant

 3. Taking stem cuttings and layering is possible due to the development of adventitious roots

-4. Root cuttings can form new shoots and it is possible to join roots and shoots to form a new plant.
+4. Root cuttings can form new shoots and it is possible to join roots with shoots to form a new plant.

 5. A new plant may be formed from a single cell in an aseptic culture system, (cloning).